Do you write titles but that never gives you a chance to stand out? Certainly, the key ingredient that you’re missing is “emotion”.

 You can certainly attract more people to click and read your article by adding some emotions.
 Yeah, emotion is the language of the heart that no one can easily refuse.

-What’s your opinion, how do you manage to write blog post titles that will look so appealing that even your malevolence cannot resist?
+Do you manage to write blog post titles that will look so appealing that even your malevolence cannot resist?